manabapp/TcpShark/README.md

 In flow mode, can be specified up to twice.
 About available field, see Wireshark web site.
 https://www.wireshark.org/docs/dfref/

+- `-e`
+Prints an entire information of the packet details.

 - `-h`
 Prints this help page.